 When the scheme applies

-We can only make a shared debt determination when the following criteria apply:
+We can only make a shared debt determination when:

-- there is a relationship between the primary (practitioner) and secondary (organisation) debtor
+- there is an employment or other contractual arrangement between the primary and secondary debtor

 When the scheme does not apply

 The scheme does not apply to: